Estimating many properties of a quantum state via quantum reservoir processing: Applications

+An intuitive generalization from the qubit case when the input state exists in a higher-dimensional or hybrid system is to design a quantum reservoir that has a compatible dimension.
+For example, if the input state consists of a qubit and a qutrit, then a quantum reservoir with two interacting pairs of qubits and qutrits can readily estimate properties of it.
+The bosonic Hamiltonian for a pair of interacting reservoir nodes ${\langle i, j \rangle}$ is given by

 where the operators $\hat{a}$ represent lowering operators of the quantum nodes (qudits).
-The parameters $J$, $P_{1,2}$, $E_{1,2}$ and $\alpha_{1,2}$ represent hopping, onsite driving field, energy and nonlinear strength respectively.
+The parameters $J$, $P_{1,2}$, $E_{1,2}$ and $\alpha_{1,2}$ represent hopping, onsite driving field, onsite energy and nonlinear strength respectively.
+Similar to the qubit case, the reservoir map will be tomographically incomplete when $P_1$ and $P_2$ both equal 0 or $E_1$ and $E_2$ both equal 0.
+For each pair of reservoir nodes ${\langle i, j \rangle}$, the $i$-th node is connected to the input system, and the number of pairs equals the number of constituents of the input state.
 We consider the unitary time evolution governed by the quantum Liouville equation.

 For qudit systems with local dimension $d$, a superoperator basis consists of the generalized Gell-Mann matrices and the normalized identity~\cite{Gell_PhysRev.125.1067}.
 The readout operators are constructed in the same way with that of the qubit system, the only difference is that there are $d$ projection operators instead of two, corresponding to the $d$ possible population numbers.
 Due to the tensor product structure of the measurements and training states, the reservoir estimation scheme can be naturally extended to hybrid systems with non-identical local dimensions, such as qubit-qutrit systems.
 The pair-wise reservoir setting for a pair of qudit nodes is the same with that of qudit reservoirs.